Yes, Miranda Lambert Married A Hot Cop. She’s Also A Country Music Star.

 There’s nothing fake about Miranda Lambert.
 She comes across as one of those people who wear their heart on their sleeve.
 She always does, and says, just what she feels.
 She sweeps into Refinery29’s downtown Manhattan office in a red leather jacket adorned with silver studs, her expression serious as she sits down to talk.
 She looks like she’s girding herself to be asked questions she doesn’t want to answer.
 It’s for good reason: Her personal life became the stuff of tabloid fodder during her marriage to fellow country star Blake Shelton from 2011 to 2015.
 Lambert has remained part of the gossip industrial complex’s steady churn into her second marriage to NYPD “hot cop” Brendan McLoughlin (yes, Lambert calls him Hot Cop, just like the tabloids).
-When it’s suggested that becoming a fixture in the Us Weekly’s of the world was a life-changing event, she chuckles and says, “No shit!
+When it’s suggested that becoming a fixture in the Us Weeklys of the world was a life-changing event, she chuckles and says, “No shit!
 I was not prepared for that.”
 Does she still see fake stories about herself?
 “All the time.”

 Advertisement

 When we meet on a fall day that is perfect leather weather, the headline following Lambert isn’t about her surprise marriage, which she one-upped tabloids by announcing herself on Instagram in February, or some tawdry take on her relationship with ex-husband Blake Shelton.
 It’s her Instagram post making the case for why she thinks fellow country superstar Carrie Underwood should be the Country Music Association’s (CMA) Entertainer of the Year.
 Lambert’s words and mannerisms take on an intensity as she describes numerous conversations she had with her bandmates (and best friends and songwriting partners) in the Pistol Annies, backstage on tour with anyone who would listen, and then with her manager, asking what they could do.
-She launches into a laundry list of things Underwood has accomplished, detailing the ins and outs of her numerous achievements like a lawyer making her case in the closing statement to a jury.
+She launches into a laundry list of things Underwood has accomplished, detailing the ins and outs of her numerous achievements like a lawyer making her case in her closing statement to a jury.

 “I was just sitting on the porch one night, thinking about how much I respect her,” Lambert says, noting that it started quite a conversation among her fans and some accusations about why she chose to stan for Underwood.
 “People are writing me comments like, ‘Well I’m tired of these flags being waved.’
 This is just artist to artist, this has nothing to do with if she’s a female or not.”

 Except it’s impossible to divorce Underwood being the lone woman nominated for the CMA’s biggest award this year from her being a woman.
 That fact fits into a larger conversation around how country radio has been rolling back airplay of women artists for the last decade, lowering the profile and profitability of women in the genre, and giving them fewer awards.
 It’s clearly a double-edged sword for Lambert, whose new album, Wildcard, is a pivot back to what works for her.
 Her first single, “All Come Out in the Wash,” already landed her the biggest radio add day of her career.
 Her 2016 double album, The Weight of These Wings, written about her divorce while the ink was still drying on the papers, received critical praise but struggled to gain ground on mainstream country outlets, including radio.
 Music programmers had a handy reason not to play tracks from Wings.
 It was a confessional album exploring relationships and life after the demise of one from a woman’s point of view, which is something sorely missing on country radio.
-At the same time, the albums truly did not sound like most of what was on their playlists.
-Lambert opted for guitars and ballads over the Southern rock and hip-hop sounds paired with lyrics about cracking open an ice-cold domestic beer and dancing in the moonlight many country fans are used to.
+At the same time, the album truly did not sound like most of what was on their playlists.
+Lambert opted for guitars and ballads over the Southern rock and hip-hop sounds paired with lyrics about cracking open an ice-cold domestic beer and dancing in the moonlight that many country fans are used to.
 Stations didn’t know what to make of it.

 Advertisement